-The Fund seeks to provide investment results that match, before fees and expenses, the performance of a specific benchmark on a daily basis.
-The Fund's current benchmark is 200% of the performance of the Russell 2000® Index (the "underlying index").
+The Fund seeks to provide investment results that correlate, before fees and expenses, to the performance of a specific benchmark for small-cap securities on a daily basis.
+The Fund's current benchmark is 150% of the performance of the Russell 2000[®] Index (the "underlying index").
 The Fund does not seek to achieve its investment objective over a period of time greater than one day.